Algorithms

 To identify the optimal model attributes, we performed a hyperparameter sweep, tweaking various parameters such as input size, number of layers, and number of features in the hidden state.
 We tried different combinations to find the sweet spot for our Shape Assist model.

 One challenge we encountered while developing the Shape Assist model was that different users draw at different speeds.
 This resulted in varying lengths of the list of points describing a given shape, with more points in the list for users who draw slowly than those who draw quickly.
 To ensure the model could generalize well to different drawing speeds, we needed to fix the number of points representing each shape.
 While we could use piecewise linear interpolation to evenly distribute points, we found this approach tended to remove key points, resulting in a loss of important detail.
-Instead, we developed a variation on the Ramer-Douglas-Peucker (RDP) algorithm, which is a curve simplification algorithm that reduces the number of points in a curve while preserving its important details.
+Instead, we developed a variation on the Ramer-Douglas-Peucker (RDP) algorithm(opens in a new tab or window), which is a curve simplification algorithm that reduces the number of points in a curve while preserving its important details.
 It achieves this by recursively removing points that deviate insignificantly from the simplified version of the curve.

 Adding to the complexity of training the model, we knew that we wanted the option of rejecting the model prediction if the shape didn't closely resemble one of the predefined classes.

-Given that only one shape could be correct at a time, a softmax activation function, combined with a cross-entropy loss, was the obvious choice.
+Given that only one shape could be correct at a time, a softmax activation function, combined with a cross-entropy(opens in a new tab or window) loss, was the obvious choice.
 We could reject the prediction if the confidence associated with the highest-probability class was below a given threshold.
 However, we found that this approach led to models with high confidence, even when wrong.
 Therefore, we opted instead to train the model as a multi-class multi-label classifier, using sigmoid activation functions on each output class, and rejecting the prediction if no classes were above a given threshold.

 Deployment trade-offs